Management Discussion and Analysis

 Consolidated Statement of Comprehensive Income

-Even though is not as high as 2021, market demand for industrial and household cleaning products is still quite high throughout 2022 amidst the ongoing Covid-19 pandemic.
+In 2025, market demand for industrial and household cleaning products is increase compared to 2024.
 This has a positive impact on the performance of the Company and its subsidiaries which produce raw materials for cleaning products.

-In 2022, the selling price of products and raw materials for the Company and its subsidiaries will both experience an increase driven by the increase in world crude oil prices.
-The increase in the selling price of the Company’s products is the main influence on the increase in the value of consolidated revenues.
+In 2025, both the average selling price of products and raw materials for the Company and its subsidiaries experienced a decrease driven by the decrease in world crude oil prices.
+Nevertheless, the Company’s consolidated revenues still recorded an increase, along with the increase of sales volume.

-Thus, in 2022, the Company recorded a profit for the year attributable to equity holders of the parent of USD 38.41 million, a decrease of 34.03% compared to profit attributable to equity holders of the parent in 2021 which was recorded at USD 58.22 million.
-Meanwhile, the current year’s loss attributable to non-controlling interests increased by 201.45% from the previous recorded loss in 2021 of USD 0.17 million to a loss of USD 0.50 million in 2022.
+Thus, in 2025, the Company recorded a profit for the year attributable to equity holders of the parent of USD 36.98 million, an increase of 78.13% compared to profit attributable to equity holders of the parent in 2024 which was recorded at USD 20.76 million.

 The credit facilities provided by creditor banks require the Company to maintain a minimum financial ratio of EBITDA to net interest expense of 2:1 and a ratio of interest-bearing liabilities after deducting cash and cash equivalents to a maximum of 2.5:1.

-As of December 31, 2022, the Company’s consolidated interest income exceeds interest expense, as well as cash and cash equivalents in excess of interest-bearing liabilities.
-Thus, as of December 31, 2022, the Company has complied with the financial ratios required by creditor banks.
+As of December 31, 2025, the Company has complied with the financial ratios required by creditor banks.

 Consolidated Statement of Financial Position